bcgodfrey91/perpro/docs/personal-projects/breakout.md

 **Take it to the next level:**
 - Add powerups
-- Add different styles of tiles
+- Add different types of tiles
-  - For example, some tiles might take two hits to break instead of one
+  - For example: some tiles might take two hits to break instead of one